Tandon-A/MLEND_Udacity/Capstone_Project/Capstone_Report.md

 The following augmentation strategies are used to train the final model:
 1. RandomHorizontalFlip: Flips an image along the horizontal axis randomly.
 2. Translate: Translate an image along the width and height dimension using a randomly sampled shift.
+3. RandomRotation: Rotates an image by a random angle.
-3. Scale: Scales an image using a randomly sampled scaling factor.
+4. Scale: Scales an image using a randomly sampled scaling factor.
-4. RandomErasing: Randomly erases small rectangular regions of an image
+5. RandomErasing: Randomly erases small rectangular regions of an image

 Along with the augmentation techniques, the images are mean, and standard deviation normalized using the mean and standard deviation value calculated from the training images before the training process starts.
 The images present in the validation and testing split are also normalized using the training split mean and standard deviation values.